rufusnufus/devops-interview-app/README.md

 ## Endpoints

 By default, the application binds its http server on port `8080` and its monitoring port on `8081`.
-It exposes three main endpoints:
+It exposes four main endpoints:

 - `GET /api/v2/do-something` on port `8080`: returns a string